dwarvesf/playground/_memo/how-to-make-your-screenshot-look-good.md

 Its advanced features and intuitive interface make it easy to use for anyone who wants to enhance their screenshot quality.
 Let’s see how you can use CleanShot to have a more organized and efficient workflow.

 ### Getting start with CleanShot X
-CleanShot X is the best screenshot and screen recording app for Mac with a built-in annotation tool, Cloud uploading, scrolling capture, and a lot more.

-The app allows you to capture your screen in a variety of ways fit for most purposes — scrolling screenshot to capture those long presentations or web pages, easy GIF creation if you need to make an illustration for your landing page, product demo, or a blog post, and our favorite blurring feature to edit out personal information from screenshots.
+  CleanShot X, or just CleanShot for short, basically steps in for the screenshot and video tools that come with your Mac.
+To set it up right, one of the things you need to do is head over to your System Preferences.
+There, you'll want to turn off all the default shortcuts like Cmd+Shift+3 and Cmd+Shift+5.
+This way, CleanShot can handle everything smoothly.

 ### Setting up CleanShot X
 First things first, how do you take a screenshot with CleanShot X?
 You can simply click the app icon in your Mac’s menu bar and pick the screenshot you want to take from there.